openmind-consortium/Analysis-rcs-data/README.md

   - `timestamp`: INS clock driven timer that does not roll over.
 Highest resolution is 1 second.
 Total elaped time since March 1, 2000 at midnight.
 One value per packet, corresponding to last sample in the packet.
 [See section below on timestamp and systemTick](#systemtick-and-timestamp)
   - `systemTick`: 16-bit INS clock timer that rolls over every 2^16 values.
 Highest resolution is 100 microseconds.
 One value per packet, corresponding to last sample in the packet.
 [See section below on timestamp and systemTick](#systemtick-and-timestamp)
   - `PacketGenTime`: API estimate of when the packet was created on the INS within the PC clock domain.
+Unix time with resolution to milliseconds.
 Estimate created by using results of latest latency check (one is done at system initialization, but can re-perform whenever you want) and time sync streaming.
 Only accurate within ~50ms.
   - `PacketRxUnixTime`: PC clock-driven time when the packet was received.
 Highly inaccurate after packet drops.
   - `dataTypeSequence`: 8-bit packet number counter that rolls over, ranging from 0 to 255; can be used to help identify if packets are in order or are missing.
 Should run continuously, but instances of resetting have been observed.